EGR-314-F23-TEAM-301/TEAM-301-F23.github.io/Hardware_Implementation.md

 **PCB Functionality**
 -
-Attached below is the first version of our team board schematic.
-Noted that there is some room for improvement, we have our schematic showing the temperature, humidity, motor driver, light sensors,  microcontroller, ESP32, power system, and power regulator systems.
-We also used headers for adjustable connections and verifications.
+Attached below is the final version of our team board schematic.
+After receiving feedback from the teaching team in order to fix any mistakes that were made.
+And like mentioned earlier, the team decided to cut the humidity and IR sensor subsystems from the final project and board design.

 <iframe src="vertopal_53e86d8e1b304e0fba1b8ab00a47e725/media/TEAM_SCHEMATIC (1).pdf" width="100%" height="500px"></iframe>

-For our first version of the PCB, on of our main focuses was fitting all components onto the board.
-And while having a fifth member is good, we needed to incorporate one more subsystem and had to keep that in mind when fitting all subsystems onto one board.
-We did run into some occasions of posssibly using two boards but we were able to fit everything into one board.

 Connectors
 -